"You build a bond with people - they become pop stars"

 Podcasts show how a piece of research came about

 Alles beginnt mit einer Nachricht auf Instagram, die wir von Melli bekommen.
 Sie erzählt von einer Frau, die ihrer Meinung nach unschuldig im Gefängnis sitzt – wegen Stalkings.
 Eins ist klar: Wir wollen Melli persönlich treffen und mehr erfahren.
 Denn wie kann es sein, dass das Stalking weitergeht, obwohl die angebliche Täterin hinter Gittern ist?
-Mehr dazu hört ihr in der ersten Folge des neuen Podcasts "Die Jägerin" – überall, wo’s Podcasts gibt! *In diesem Podcast haben wir alle Namen von potentiellen Tätern, Betroffenen und Zeugen abgeändert.#mordaufex#diejaegerin
+Mehr dazu hört ihr in der ersten Folge des neuen Podcasts "Die Jägerin" – überall, wo’s Podcasts gibt! *In diesem Podcast haben wir alle Namen von potentiellen Tätern, Betroffenen und Zeugen abgeändert.#mordaufex #diejaegerin♬ Originalton - MordaufEx - MordaufEx

 The under-30 age group listens to podcasts most frequently, but use is also high among people up to the age of 50.
 After 50, the audio format is listened to less frequently, which is probably due to access to digital platforms.
 "This age group is not yet as digitized and is less familiar with digital offerings, which makes access to podcasts more complicated," says Mackay.

 These different usage patterns can also be seen on the individual platforms: On Apple, there would be mainly "older" users, those over 30 and 40.
 "Informative formats dominate there," says Mackay.
 Spotify, on the other hand, has younger users, especially those under 30.
-"Here, personality formats such as shows, talks and true crime are popular."
+"Personality formats such as shows, talks and true crime are popular here."

-This is also illustrated by the analysis of 2024: on Spotify, "Beziehungskosmos" topped the list of most listened to podcasts, followed by "Gemischtes Hack" in second place and "Zivadiliring" in third.
+This is also illustrated by the analysis of 2024: "Beziehungskosmos" topped the list of most listened to podcasts on Spotify, followed by "Gemischtes Hack" in second place and "Zivadiliring" in third.
 Fourth and fifth place went to "Hobbylos" and "Zeit Verbrechen".
 However, there is no Switzerland-specific analysis from Apple Music - only the current "Top Charts".
 "Echo der Zeit" is in first place, "Zivadiliring" is in second place and "Podcast am Pistenrand" is in third place, while there are also no official figures on which podcast genres are particularly popular in Switzerland.

 "Podcasts can give rise to stage formats"